-Prof. Kyle C. Hartig, kyle.hartig@ufl.edu 80 Rhines Hall; 352-392-4907 Office hours: TBD Note: Office hours will be offered as a combination of in-person in my office/conference room or virtually through Zoom following all current UF best practices and guidelines.
-Office hours may change due to conflicts (e.g., upcoming travel schedule).
-Office hours will be scheduled the first week of class.
-Note: For all course-related questions a preferred mode of interaction is to visit with the professor during office hours (in-person or virtual) and refrain from using email.
+Credit: 3 hours Instructor: Prof. Kyle C. Hartig, kyle.hartig@ufl.edu 180 Rhines Hall; 352-392-4907 Office hours: TBD Note: Office hours will be offered in my office.
+Office hours may change due to conflicts (e.g., upcoming travel schedule) and will be scheduled the first week of class.
+Note: For all course-related questions a preferred mode of interaction is to visit with the professor during office hours or during class and refrain from using email.